3D permutations and triangle solitaire: Solitaire

 \section{Solitaire}

-In this section, we introduce a dynamical system on configurations called the \emph{triangle solitaire} (defined in~\cite{Sa22}) and we extend it to $3$-permutations.
-This dynamical system presents nice properties that makes it useful for random generation purposes, or to extend our bijection to other pattern avoiding classes.
+In this section, we recall a dynamical system on configurations called the \emph{triangle solitaire}, which was introduced by Salo in~\cite{Sa22}, and we extend it to $3$-permutations.
+This dynamical system presents nice properties that make it useful for random generation purposes, or to extend our bijection to other pattern avoiding permutations classes.